jakobschllr/NEAT_Python/README.md

 ## Overview
 This project is a python implementation of the NEAT method (Neuro Evolution of Augmenting Topologies) by Stanley and Miikkulaien.
 NEAT can be used to find neural networks within an exploration space in order to solve predefined optimization problems.
 Besides default python libraries and numpy the projects does not use other ml-related dependencies.

-## Quick start with XOR or 2D-Car
+## Quick start with Examples

+First of all fork the project with

+### XOR as a benchmark non-linear problem
 To try the algorithm you can choose one of two predefined problems to solve.
-The first one is XOR and the second one is a 2D-Car that learns to drive a racetrack in a 2D-Simulation.
-After downloading the repository execute `python3 init_neat.py xor` or `python3 init_neat.py car` to start the evolution process.
+Finding a network to solve XOR is a typical benchmark problem for measuring the performance of evolution-based machine learning models.
+To see the discovery process for xor start the program with `python3 init_neat.py xor`

+### 2D-Car Simulation
+The second example for you to play around with is the training of networks to control a simple car in a 2D-Simulation.
+You can start the program with `python3 init_neat.py car`.
+Then draw a racetrack with your mouse and click on "Start Evolution".

 To adjust the evolution process you can change the parameters in the config.json file (more details about this file later).

 ## Use NEAT for your own problems